 - As a template for laying down keratinocytes

 These skin grafts reduce fluid loss from the body surface, keep the wound from getting dried out, and prevent bacterial infections from the damage.
 The injury hurts more minor, and it heals faster.Fresh Allografts

 Allografts promote the growth of the patient’s own skin and can prepare a burn wound for final closure.
 The best type of allograft is the fresh allograft—one that has not been frozen.
 Unlike autografts, which look like mesh when applied, allografts are whole pieces of skin.
-They are able to promote their own circulation and nourish the wound for a period of time after being applied.
+They can promote their own circulation and nourish the wound for a period of time after being applied.
 Fresh allografts adhere better to the underlying tissue.
 Once the recipient’s tissue has begun to heal, the allograft can be removed.
 The main disadvantage of fresh allograft skin is that the fresh skin only lasts 14 days in storage and so having enough fresh skin around can be very difficult at times.

 Allograft skin can be used to cover widely meshed patient skin.
 The patient skin is laid down onto the subcutaneous tissue and is stretched out like mesh.
 Allograft skin is laid upon the autograft skin for better protection and faster healing.Frozen Allografts

-Good use of frozen allograft skin is in the covering of partial thickness burns.
-In such cases, there is plenty of capillary circulation in the remaining dermis of the patient’s skin and all that is needed is the coverage to prevent the burn from drying out or getting infected.
-It can also be used in conditions where the upper layer of skin has sloughed off in staphylococcal scalded skin syndrome or in toxic epidermal necrolysis.
+Good use of frozen allograft skin is in the covering of partial-thickness burns.
+There is plenty of capillary circulation in the remaining dermis of the patient’s skin in such cases.
+All that is needed is coverage to prevent the burn from drying out or getting infected.
+It can also be used in conditions where the upper layer of skin has sloughed off in staphylococcal scalded skin syndrome or toxic epidermal necrolysis.
 It spares the patient from having a second wound from harvesting an autograft.Micrografting Techniques